deadeert/EWS/README.md

 # WIP

 **Code is currently in refactoring, please stay tuned for a stable release**.

 Code refactoring is okay for:

 - x86
 - arm32
 - aarch64

-# Help Wanted

-**There is loooot of bugs**

-Testing such a IDA plugin for each supported architecture is is quite difficult to achieve alone.

-**Please open issue or make better PR :)** x64 has not be refactored neither tested, so use it at your own risk.
+x64 has not be refactored neither tested, so use it at your own risk.

 # Help Wanted